ArcticEcho/DRG-Mods/Gameplay/Gamemodes/Hazard Levels/README.md

 --Variation 1.5x has 150% enemies (125% enemies single player)
 --No XP boost or any other modification, this is just for fun
 --Use obviously the multiplier file you choose, not both
+--Replaces Haz 3, 4, 5 and DD/EDD.
+Only the host needs the mod
+--IMPORTANT: Use EITHER the "xxx_cap" file ALONE or the regular file along with ArcticEcho's "Custom Cap" mod (300 enemies, 120 swarmers)
 \----------------------------------------------------------------
-Note: 2x escort mission flying rocks is too much, so I included optional mods where they have 50% or 35% health
-Note: Replaces Haz 3, 4, 5 and DD/EDD.
-Only the host needs the mod
-NOTE: YOU DON'T NEED "Custom Cap" mod, but if you want to use it anyways, you might crash on first launch.
-Let me know if you have issues and I'll remove it or figure something out
+NOTES:
+-Escort mission double flying rocks can be overwhelming, I recommend the mod to reduce their health by 50%
+-You should use the mod to improve Doretta's damage resistance by 50% (as you will be busy with enemies)
+-You can use the mod "Cheaper resupplies" with 60 nitra if you're having ammo problems, but 80 is still ok

-**Update v33.10.0 Changelog:**
+**Update v33.10.1 Changelog:**
-Added Hazard name in Haz3/Haz4/Haz5, includes enemy cap (SEE NOTE ABOVE)
+Removed bundled enemy cap and other mods to remove confusion